 - shortness of breath that lasts for a while

-People with exercise-induced asthma often start having symptoms 5 to 10 minutes after they begin working out.
-Symptoms usually peak 5 to 10 minutes after the person stops exercising, then go away within an hour.
-For some people with EIA, asthma symptoms last for hours after they exercise.
-Sometimes symptoms appear only after the person has stopped exercising.
+People with exercise-induced asthma often start having symptoms 5–10 minutes after they begin working out.
+Symptoms usually peak 5–10 minutes after the person stops exercising, then go away within an hour.
+For some people, asthma symptoms last for hours after they exercise, or happen only after they stop exercising.

 If you think you have EIA, let your parents know.
 You'll need to see a doctor.